MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ## Week 1 Challenge (one extra point) :white_check_mark:

-Using AWK calculate mean of the columns of file: expression.txt send your code via email.
+Using AWK calculate the average for each column individually of file: expression.txt